Impact Report 2018

 Despite the sacrifices made for their country, thousands of officers returned home to face unemployment and destitution.
 Mass demobilisation into a damaged economy had led to widespread hardship.
 Whilst this had been recognised by the Government with the provision of an early form of unemployment benefit, commissioned officers were excluded.

-The founders of the Officers’ Association (OA) were determined that the living and the loved ones left behind after the First World War should not be forgotten.
-In 1921, the OA assisted 24,221 cases financially; this number dropped to 18,340 the following year, but the Charity came under increasing demand,
+The founders of the Officers’ Association (OABF) were determined that the living and the loved ones left behind after the First World War should not be forgotten.
+In 1921, the OABF assisted 24,221 cases financially; this number dropped to 18,340 the following year, but the Charity came under increasing demand,